triestelaporte/package-xml/readme.md

 Below is the standard configuration for cleaning files.
 When using the "clean" option, this is the configuration that will be used.

 But we all know you will probably want a custom clean config.
-In that case, copy the config below and customie it.
+In that case, copy the config below and customize it.
 The selectors you see are simple xml path selectors.
 The `xmlns` namespace is required on element selectors, so if you create a custom configuration, be sure to include that on any element selectors.
 For tips on how to write selectors, you can go to w3c at [http://www.w3schools.com/xml/xml_syntax.asp](http://www.w3schools.com/xml/xml_syntax.asp)
 All options are optional, so you probably don't need to inlcude the namespace option unless you're doing something very unexpected